BendyLand/blfmt/README.md

 A minimally customizable, polyglot text-formatter written in Rust!

-**blfmt is currently in early development and is only functional for .go, .txt, and VERY basic .c and .cpp files.**
+**blfmt is currently in early development and is only functional for .go, .txt, and VERY basic .c, .cpp, and .rs files.**

 *This document will be updated regularly as the project continues, but the tool is in a basic functional state at the moment.
 Its behavior in certain circumstances can be unpredictable.
 Always make a copy of your file before formatting!*